MAaJIi/light-currency-converter/README.markdown

 * _New!_ Supports blur action.
 After blur create a tag
 * Configurable keys to create a tag
 * Backspace on empty field deletes last tag
-* Public methods to add and remove tags programaticall
+* Public methods to add and remove tags programatically *